About this site

 But "full-time" for massage therapists is 20 hours a week, as historically recommended by our profession, though our employers push us to work around 30 in order to receive benefits.
 An old-school therapist, I've always stuck to my guns on this, which is why I'm well beyond ten years of practice but haven't reached 10,000 massages yet.
 By the more public launch of this site in late January 2024, I'd given 8,700 massages.

-In keeping my official count I don't distinguish 80-minute massages from 50-minute massages, and I don't count anything less than 50-minutes long.
+In keeping my official count I don't distinguish 80-minute massages from 50-minute massages.
 For the last decade alone about half of my massages have been 80 minutes in duration, so I estimate that I have reached 10,000 hours of massage.

 Thank you for being part of massage therapists' expression of expertise – we couldn't have done it without you!

-Eventually, as the subscriber community grows, I may offer a paid subscription with premium offerings as well, such as Zoom calls of therapists, teachers, or leaders presenting info to others on the call.
+Eventually, as the subscriber community grows, I may offer a paid subscription with premium offerings as well, such as "lunch & learn" Zoom calls for therapists, teachers, and profession leaders, presenting information to others on the call.
 Your participation makes this site possible, and I thank you in advance for spreading the word.

 Community Guidelines

 Join a community of kindred spirits: other massage clients and therapists, maybe even a yogi or esthetician, who share the same interests, or who also view therapeutic bodywork as health care.
 Our Community Guidelines require being respectful and constructive when commenting on my posts, guest posts, or in response to others' comments.
-Also, when sharing expertise, please use your real, full name and credentials.
+Please use your real, full name and any credentials.

 Click the floating 'Subscribe' button or find it on the homepage.
 Thank you!